JePardue84/Portfolio/README.md

 # Portfolio
+CS340 Client/Server Development

+How do you write programs that are maintainable, readable, and adaptable?
+Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.
+What were the advantages of working in this way?
+How else could you use this CRUD Python module in the future?
+   Initially, I ensure proper naming with respect to classes and variables.
+The method should be fully understandable from the name.
+Attempts are also made to ensure methods and code are not repeated but rather grouped into a single method.
+Comments are necessary for explanations and commented out code is deleted to reduce clutter.
+There are several advantages to connecting the CRUD module and dashboard widgets to the database.
+Easy performance checks are utilized through testing and a quick glance at useful functionality and accessibility can take place if needed.
+The CRUD Python module could be very useful in expanding the entire program to meet other needs.
+It could additionally be used as a template for other similar programs not limited to an AnimalShelter database.

+How do you approach a problem as a computer scientist?
+Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
+How did your approach to this project differ from previous assignments in other courses?
+What techniques or strategies would you use in the future to create databases to meet other client requests?
+   The problem was approached from a systematic point of view with respect to understanding, design, implementation, and testing.
+Different from previous assignments, this project required substantial thought in that the time constraints and amount of planning made it more difficult.
+This was a multilevel assignment that questioned and checked knowledge from previous courses along with the current set of assignments.
+The techniques and strategies learned and implemented in Mongodb will be carried into future assignments specifically in the work place.
+This set of assignments created a launching off point needed to continue learning the material.

+What do computer scientists do, and why does it matter?
+How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?
+   A computer scientist has many potential roles but generally speaking uses technology to solve issues with a primary focus of validating and developing models for interaction between a person and a computer.
+This focus is very important due to the fact that close attention to detail is necessary for programming and a human component is required to bridge the gap between the computer and user.
+The dashboard created for Grazioso Salvare bridges this gap between computer and user allowing minimal amount of time and money to be spent on training an employee to query and/or search/update information based on the animal shelter project.

 CS320 Software Test Automation & QA

 How can I ensure that my code, program, or software is functional and secure?